Real-World Evaluation of two Cooperative Intersection Management Approaches

 Within this setting, we created a total set of 480 scenarios that serve as an initial configuration to the simulation.
 In each scenario, a number of vehicles is spawned at the locations shown in Fig.~\ref{fig:scenarios}, where each vehicle has an initial speed of \SI{8}{\meter\per\second} and a specific route, i.e., turn direction.
 The first 280 scenarios are an enumeration of all combinations of source and target directions with up to two vehicles from each direction and in which there is at least one pair of conflicting vehicles.
-The remaining 200 scenarios are randomly sampled with up to four vehicles from each direction and a random route, limited to eight vehicles total due to computational constraints of the simulation.
+The remaining 200 scenarios are randomly sampled with up to four vehicles from each direction and a random route, limited to eight vehicles total as explained above.

 The scenario set was simulated both in fully automated traffic and mixed traffic.
-When simulating mixed traffic, the vehicles are randomly divided into \SI{50}{\percent} HDVs and \SI{50}{\percent} CAVs, where for an odd number of vehicles, the last one is chosen randomly.
-Out of the 480 total scenarios, less than \SI{3}{\percent} of the simulations were not successful and resulted in a timeout or collision due to remaining issues in the simulation and trajectory planning frameworks (five scenarios in fully automated traffic, 14 scenarios in mixed traffic).
-Those scenarios were excluded from the evaluation in all maneuver planning configurations.
+When simulating mixed traffic, the vehicles are randomly divided into {50\,\%} HDVs and {50\,\%} CAVs, where for an odd number of vehicles, the last one is chosen randomly.
+Out of the 480 total scenarios, less than {3\,\%} of the simulations were not successful and resulted in a timeout or software crash (five scenarios in fully automated traffic, 14 scenarios in mixed traffic).
+Those issues are unrelated to the maneuver planning and were caused by other CAV software modules and immaturity in the ROS2 communication layer.
+Thus, those scenarios were excluded from the evaluation in all maneuver planning configurations.